-1. The information contained in this map is prepared for use in notification of downstream property
+1. The information contained in this map is prepared for use in notification of downstream property owners by emergency management personnel.

-Mapping of flooded areas and floodwave travel times are approximate.
+Apping of flooded areas and floodwave travel times are approximate.
 Timing and extent of actual indundation may differ from information presented on this map.
-It is prudent to assume that areas outside, but adjacent to, the inundation limits shown could also owners by emergency management personnel.
+It is prudent to assume that areas outside, but adjacent to, the inundation limits shown could also be flooded.